davidwallis/OrchestratorCOM/README.md

 Disconnect-OrchestratorComInterface
 ```

-I am currently testing this so feel free to help add functionality if requrired or suggest changes as I know it's not perfect as yet.
+I am currently testing this so feel free to help add functionality if requrired or suggest changes as I know it's not perfect as yet and there is plenty of scope for refactoring as the module has developed.

 NB: I had issues getting the variant wrapper to work in WMF5, - I have logged this on user voice here: https://windowsserver.uservoice.com/forums/301869-powershell/suggestions/17787103-wmf-5-invalid-callee-when-using-variant-wrapper